mircea-pavel-anton/pacman/BUILDING.md

 ## On MacOS & Linux

 1. Open this project directory in your terminal.
 2. Ensure CMake 3.20 or higher is installed.
-Run `cmake --version`
+Verify with `cmake --version`
 3. Once installed, run the following commands:

 ```bash